 antibiotic for long term, overdose of antibiotic and self medication are few in

 antibiotic resistant microbes.

-problem and have to take strong step to prevent further to critical situation.
+Antibiotics should be used only after proper diagnosis and under medical professional supervision.
+Acquired antibiotic drug resistant is becoming a global problem and have to take strong step to prevent further to critical situation.